jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/1_Standards/4_Various_Fields.typ

 Moreover, the temperature changes with flight altitude, ranging from $15 " " degree.c "to" hyph.minus 50 " " degree.c $ ($288.15 "K " "to"  233.15 "K " $)
 for an altitude from $0  "km to" 10  "km" $ cruise altitude.
 According to @Rossow_2014, the maximal flight height is around $10 "km to" 13 "km"$, and according to @Filippone2010, most commercial airliners and business jets have final cruise altitudes well beyond $12 "km" ( approx 40,000 "ft")$.
 From $0 "km to" 11 "km"$, the altitude range is called the troposphere, where the temperature drops from $288.15 "K " "to"  216.65 "K "$ ($15 " " degree.c "to"  hyph.minus 56.5 " " degree.c$).
 From $11 "km to" 20 "km"$, the stratosphere is reached, where no difference in temperature is observed.
-As the temperature remains constant between $11 "km and" 13 "km"$, it can be said that aircraft need to withstand temperatures between $288.15 "K "$ ($15 " " degree.c$) and $216.65 "K "$ ($hyph.minus 56.5 degree.c$), as well as variations within this range.
+As the temperature remains constant between $11 "km and" 13 "km"$, it can be said that aircraft need to withstand temperatures between $288.15 "K "$ ($15 " " degree.c$) and $216.65 "K "$ ($hyph.minus 56.5 " " degree.c$), as well as variations within this range.

 There are three common atmospheric models: the ICAO Standard Atmosphere @link_icao_atmposhere, the US Standard Atmosphere @link_us_atmposhere, and the Norm Atmosphere DIN 5450 @lecture_notes_Entwerfen_von_Verkehrsflugzeugen_I @butt2021development.
-The temperatures provided above were obtained using the Norm Atmosphere DIN 5450.
+The temperatures stated above were obtained using the Norm Atmosphere DIN 5450.
 It is important to note that the actual ground temperature can vary significantly depending on the airport's location.
-While  $15 " " degree$C might be accurate for some locations during certain seasons, it could be highly inaccurate for others.
-For instance,  $15 " " degree$C in Dubai during summer would be considerably lower than the typical temperatures experienced in that region.
+While  $15 " " degree.c$ might be accurate for some locations during certain seasons, it could be highly inaccurate for others.
+For instance,  $15 " " degree.c$ in Dubai during summer would be markedly lower than the typical temperatures experienced in that region.
 Furthermore, similar to the modern automotive industry, aviation is an area strongly dominated by lightweight construction.
-Thus, this information should be considered when adopting hydrogen standards from non-lightweight-focused areas.
+Thus, this information should be taken into account when adopting hydrogen standards from non-lightweight-focused areas.
 Generally, for hydrogen-powered mobility domains in transport, a distinction can be made between light and heavy mobility solutions.
 An overview of some of the identified standards and projects that deal with #gls("cgh2") as fuel for the light mobile sector is provided in @tab_4.
 Comparable standards for heavy means of transportation are presented in @tab_5.
 Standards for pressure cylinders in general for mobile application, are listed in @tab_6.
-Near-ground static pressure storage standards are outlined in @tab_7, and the hydrogen-based standards provided by #gls("iso", long:true) are given in @tab_8.
+Near-ground static pressure storage standards are outlined in @tab_7, and the hydrogen-based standards issued by #gls("iso", long:true) are given in @tab_8.

 /* -------------------------------------------------------------------------- */
 /* ----------------------------------- car ---------------------------------- */